belgacemyassine/in-vehicle-coupon-recommendation/README.md

 Managed Class Imbalance
 Selected and Extracted Features
 Stage 3 - Modeling and Evaluation
-Stage 3 focused on training machine learning models with the processed data and evaluating their performance.
-I applied seven different preprocessing techniques to the dataset and tested five different models: Logistic Regression, Decision Tree, Random Forest, XGBoost, and CatBoost.
-The objective was not only to identify the best-performing model but also to determine the most effective preprocessing approach, as data science involves extensive experimentation.
+The focus of this stage was on training machine learning models using the processed data and evaluating their performance.
+Seven different preprocessing techniques were applied to the dataset, and five different models were tested: Logistic Regression, Decision Tree, Random Forest, XGBoost, and CatBoost.
+The objective was to identify not only the best-performing model but also the most effective preprocessing approach, recognizing the experimental nature of data science.

 Key Actions: